Rule of Thirds: The Definitive Guide & Examples

 Take our Visual Design: The Ultimate Guide course.

 One common feature is the grid overlay.
 Most photo editing and graphic design programs, such as Adobe Photoshop and Illustrator, offer a grid option that you can overlay on your canvas.
-This grid divides the image into nine equal parts, which matches the rule of thirds layout.
+This grid splits the image into nine equal parts, which matches the rule of thirds layout.
 Designers can place key elements at the intersections or along the lines to enhance visual interest and balance.

 Some website and UI design tools also incorporate grid systems that adapt the rule of thirds.
 These tools help designers maintain alignment and proportion across different screen sizes, and ensure that the layout remains effective and aesthetically pleasing.